Researcher · Scholar · Future PhD

 Hari Gunda

-Sustainable Development Environmental Economics Development Economics Climate & Conflict Peace & Peacebuilding Environmental Health Data Science & ML Causal Inference Climate Policy
+Sustainable Development Environmental Economics Development Economics Climate Change and Policy Peace & Conflict Environmental Health Data Science & Machine Learning Causal Inference

 I am a Boren and Gilman Research Scholar at the University of Alabama, studying Data Science and Foreign Languages and Literature.
 I am training to obtain a PhD in Sustainable Development, applying tools from data science, mathematics, and economics to inform environmental policy and peacebuilding.